Vaibhav-kesarwani/TapAway-App/README.md

 The app should start on your selected device, and you can see the changes live as you make modifications to the code.

-## Building the Project

-To build a release version of the app, use the following command:

-   ``bash
-   flutter build apk

-This will generate an APK file that you can distribute or install on Android devices.

 ## Contact

 If you have any questions or need further assistance, please contact: